CloudCredo/vcap_cassandra/README.md

 `source $HOME/.cloudfoundry_deployment_profile && bundle package` from the `$CF_HOME/cloudfoundry/vcap/services/cassandra`
 directory

-9. Restart cloud controller using the command `$CF_HOME/cloudfoundry/vcap/dev_setup/bin/vcap_dev restart`.
+9. Restart the cloud controller using the command `$CF_HOME/cloudfoundry/vcap/dev_setup/bin/vcap_dev restart`.
 A Cassandra node and gateway should now appear in the list of running components.
 Running the command `vmc services` from a client targeted at the newly configured Cloud Foudry instance should reveal Cassandra as a new services.

-10. Code to test your deployment a very simple Cassandra client can be found at [cassandra-test-jvm-client] [9] along with instructions on how to build and deploy to your CloudFoundry instance.
+10. Code to test your deployment can be found at [cassandra-test-jvm-client] [9] along with instructions on how to build and deploy to your CloudFoundry instance.